apisnetworks/apiscp-docs/docs/admin/Resource enforcement.md

 # Resource enforcement

+Before discussing resource enforcement, a preface on **load average** is necessary, or more pedantically: *run-queue size* (both are used interchangeably).
+Run-queue size is the total amount of work parcels enqueued across all logical processors at any given instance.
+For example, if there are 4 logical processors bound to a server it means - assuming equal assignment - that each logical processor is processing 1 parcel of work and 3/4 have another parcel of work immediately behind it.
+Parcels compute on the microsecond scale, so momentary spikes - what's reported as a 1-minute load average - only indicate there's a spike and nothing more.
+A 15-minute load average paints a better picture of the typical server load, which can potentially hint at deeper issues such as insufficient hardware.

+Logical processors are the number of processes listed in `/proc/cpuinfo`.
+ApisCP precomputes this number on start and applies it to any CPU calculations (as well as user hz).

 ## Storage

 Storage is tracked using native quota facilities of the operating system.
 XFS and Ext4 [filesystems](Filesystem.md) are supported, which provide equivalent tracking abilities.
 This tracking facility is called a "quota".
 Quotas exist as **hard** and **soft**.